 Juvela gluten free white mix

-Really giddy to share this recipe for a gluten free blackcurrant pie, as it’s one of my favourite puddings that my grandma used to make, and since being diagnosed with coeliac I have never made myself a gluten free version…until today!
-And what’s really nice, is the blackcurrants I’ve used for this pie, have come from my dad’s next-door neighbours garden.
-She let me pop in the other day and pick myself a container full!
+Really giddy to share this recipe for a gluten free blackcurrant pie, as it’s one of my favourite puddings that my grandma used to make, and since being diagnosed with coeliac I have never made myself a gluten free version.
+Until today.
+And what’s nice, is the blackcurrants I’ve used to make this pie came from my dad’s next-door neighbour, Brenda’s garden.
+She kindly invited me pop in to pick what I wanted.

 Revised 21st August 2021

 I love these chocolate muffins!
-They’re soft, deliciously rich and chocolatey.
-And, they’re also REALLY easy to make.
+They’re soft, deliciously rich and chocolatey and easy to make.

 I was first introduced to these fabulous chocolate muffins when I worked at Juvela gluten free foods.
-And I really do feel that this recipe, along with the ‘Juvela famed’ gf lemon drizzle cake, was what made me realise how incredible homemade gluten free cakes were and how much they compared to ‘normal’ bakes that I’d tucked into and loved pre-coeliac days.
+I think that this recipe, along with the ‘Juvela famed’ gf lemon drizzle cake, are the ones that made me realise just how incredible homemade gluten free cakes could be, and what really got me into the gluten free baking groove!